How to Start a Handyman Business: Escape Your 9 to 5 With a Trade

 Study your state's contractual regulations.
 You’ll need to identify which services you can and cannot offer without a license.
 Check the licensing requirements for the services you wish to provide.

 If you go to the website of your state's contractors' board, you can get a pretty good understanding of the legislation.
+Also, you will need a catchy name for your business.
+Have a look for ideas in our list of 1051 contractor names .
 They typically offer a handyman-specific FAQ section that outlines the legislation governing minor maintenance and repairs.

 Handyman License Requirements